Celadon Financial Group maintains fully-disclosed clearing relationships with the following custodians

 It is important that you fully understand the risks involved in trading securities on margin.
 These risks include the following:

 - You can lose more funds than you deposit in the margin account.
 A decline in the value of securities that are purchased on margin may require you to provide additional funds to the Margin Lender to avoid the forced sale of those securities or other securities or assets in your account(s).

 - The Margin Lender can force the sale of securities or other assets in your account(s).
-If the equity in your account falls below the maintenance margin requirements, or the firm’s higher “house” requirements, the firm can sell the securities or other assets in any of your account held at the firm to cover the margin deficiency.
+If the equity in your account falls below the maintenance margin requirements, or the Margin Lender’s higher “house” requirements, it can sell the securities or other assets in any of your account held at the firm to cover the margin deficiency.
 You also will be responsible for any short fall in the account after such a sale.

 - The Margin Lender can sell your securities or other assets without contacting you.
-Some investors mistakenly believe that a firm must contact them for a margin call to be valid, and that the firm cannot liquidate securities or other assets in their accounts to meet the call unless the firm has contacted them first.
+Some investors mistakenly believe that the Margin Lender must contact them for a margin call to be valid, and that it cannot liquidate securities or other assets in their accounts to meet the call unless it has contacted them first.
 This is not the case.
 Most firms will attempt to notify their customers of margin calls, but they are not required to do so.
 However, even if a firm has contacted a customer and provided a specific date by which the customer can meet a margin call, the firm can still take necessary steps to protect its financial interests, including immediately selling the securities without notice to the customer.